twilbur1997/AWSLambdaTextMessageProject/README.md

 <img src="/Screenshots/AWSManagementConsoleHome.png" alt="AWS Management Console" width="900"/>
 <br /><br />

-Type in "Pinpoint" in the search bar to get to Amazon Pinpoint.
+Type in "Pinpoint" in the search bar and click on the first result to navigate to Amazon Pinpoint.

 <br />
 <img src="/Screenshots/PinpointSearchManagementConsole.png" alt="Pinpoint Search" width="900"/>
 <br /><br />

-Now, let's provision a long code in Amazon Pinpoint.
-When you first open the Pinpoint dashboard, it may look like the following.
+Now, we're going to create a project in Amazon Pinpoint and provision a long code.
+When you first open the Pinpoint dashboard, it will look like the following.

 <br />
 <img src="/Screenshots/EmptyPinpointProjects.png" alt="Pinpoint Empty Dashboard" width="900"/>